naiemk/chain-exchange-whitepaper/README.md

 In the next few paragraphs we present the several challenges in the world of crypto-currencies that motivated the design of *Ferrum*:

-- **Bitcoin is not a good curency but is a good store of value**.
+- **Bitcoin is not a good currency but is a good store of value**.
 Bitcoin and a few other major crypto-currencies have established themselves as store of value.
 This is great news for the world of crypto-currencies.
 We can think of Bitcoin as **gold** in the real-world.
 The scarcity of gold has made it a global store of value that can be used to back the value of other assets, however gold cannot be practically used in day-to-day transaction.
 Although it is possible to conceive a world in which people buy their morning coffee by passing a miniscule particle of gold to the barista, it is not a probable outcome.
 We need a crypto-currency (*Fe*) that can be backed by (pegged to) Bitcoin that can scale and can be transacted with ***zero*** fee, and hopefully without producing too much greenhouse gases in the process. *Fe* should be freely and reliably converted to and from Bitcoin, or other crypto-currencies without volatility.
 It is important for the pegged transaction to present no volatility in value in relation to the external crypto-currency it represents, however there could be a fee for transacting between *Fe* and the external crypto-currency.
 The promise of the **Ferrum** network is that with enough liquidity people would not need to transfer their currencies back to the external crypto-currency often. *Fe* can be used as a token for spending Bitcoin (BTC) or other crypto-currencies.
 For example if a coffee costs *BTC* 0.0002, consumer will pay the amount of coffee in *BTC* to the seller, but the transaction happens in milliseconds over the *Ferrum* network, hence, no transaction fee.

 - **Exchanges are not decentralized** The promise of block chain and crypto-currencies were to provide a decentralized network for peer to peer transactions, but in reality majority of crypto-currencies are held and transacted at a few big companies and exchanges such as Coinbase.
 The current situation is far from the premised world of decentralized transactions and community owned currencies and is more like a traditional, but less effective banking system (hence scalability issues and expensive transaction fees).
 There is clearly a need for a decentralized exchange where once can contribute to the system without no need to trust or rely on giant corporations.
 This is by far the biggest failure of crypto currencies and the need to address this problem is felt by the community and consumers.
 Ideally between the multi-billion dollar crypto currency world, transfer of value should be able to happen without the need to resort back to fiat currencies or traditional trust-based organizations. *Ferrum* network can fill this gap by providing an intermediate network for exchange of values across different crypto-currencies.